• Art Magazine

 Before the pandemic changed all our lives, I regularly gave live, in-person courses in my studio.
 With the pandemic, that came to an abrupt end.
 Switching to online courses initially seemed like a considerable risk.
 But I had to offer the first course three times because of the overwhelming demand.
 This year, I was actually able to double my revenue!

-Current statistics show that e-learning .
+Current statistics show that e-learning has a future .
 Growth rates of up to 10% are expected.

 Certainly, with the end of the pandemic, people's interests have become more diverse again, which I've noticed in the declining number of course bookings.
 However, in principle, I would only offer live courses in the studio in exceptional cases these days.
 Online courses have a number of undeniable advantages, which I'll list for you here: